SHREYASONI28/LLM_Document_Extraction_Benchmark/README.md

 - 🎯 **Extraction Accuracy**
 - 📊 **Precision, Recall, and F1 Score**

-The results are automatically generated in **Excel reports**, making it easy to compare model performance.
+Results are automatically generated in **Excel reports**, making it easy to compare model performance.

 The project also includes a **FastAPI API** that allows document extraction and benchmarking through **Swagger UI**.